-Top 10 cigarette brands worldwide (2004)
+Top 10 cigarette brands worldwide (2002)

 Imperial Tobacco Canada is the largest Canadian tobacco company.
 It was founded in June 1908 following the acquisition of the American Tobacco Company of Canada.
 Two of the American Tobacco Company's holdings, D. Ritchie & Co. and the American Cigarette Co., became the basis of operation for Imperial Tobacco Canada.
-It is a subsidiary of British American Tobacco, the world's third largest tobacco company.
 Imperial's most popular cigarette brands on the market are du Maurier, Player's and Matinée.

-3711 St-Antoine Montreal, Quebec
+3711 St-Antoine Montreal, Quebec H4C 3P6

-H4C 3P6